Zoho CRM Customization

 Q2.
 Does customization affect CRM performance?

 Ans.
-Done well, no. But when customization grows without any plan or review process, it starts creating problems.
-Automation conflicts, confusing layouts, and inconsistent reports are all common signs that a system has been over-customized.
-The more structured the approach, the fewer problems appear down the line.
+Done well, no. But when customization grows without any plan or review process, automation conflicts, confusing layouts, and inconsistent reports are common signs of over-customization.

 Q3.
 How many custom fields are too many?

 Ans.
 Any field that nobody uses is one too many.
-Every field on a record layout should serve a clear purpose, whether that is feeding a report, triggering an automation, or capturing information the team actually needs.
-If a field was added for a one-off reason and is no longer relevant, it should be removed.
+Every field should serve a clear purpose, feeding a report, triggering an automation, or capturing information the team actually needs.

 Q4.
 Who should manage CRM customization?

 Ans.
-CRM customization works best when both the system administrator and business leadership are involved.
-The administrator understands how technical changes affect the system, while a Zoho implementation partner understands how CRM structure should support real business processes.
-When both work together, customization stays aligned with real goals rather than drifting into unnecessary complexity.
+CRM customization works best when both the system administrator and business leadership are involved, ideally supported by a Zoho implementation partner who understands how CRM structure should support real business processes.

 Q5.
 Can Zoho CRM customization be reversed later?

+Ans.
 Yes.
 Many customization decisions can be simplified or redesigned later, but restructuring an over-customized CRM often requires significant effort.
-Reviewing customization decisions periodically helps keep the system scalable and easier to maintain.
+Periodic reviews help keep the system scalable.